CollaboRateMgmt/CollaboRate/README.md

    The customer pays Y times the number of microtasks in the project.
 Y is the money per microtask that the customer pays.

-   Market forces may fix X and Y. In future, government laws may even restrict their values to lie within a pre-defined range.
+   Market forces may fix X and Y based on competition between crowdsourcing vendors.
+In future, government laws may even restrict their values to a pre-defined range.

    We define a microtask as the breakdown of a problem statement into 2 independent ones.
 By 'independent' we mean that the child problems refer neither to the parent nor to each other.